 Installing gates on a slope is not ideal.
 In a perfect world, every gate installed would hang nice and level in a location that is also flat and level.
 However, this isn’t a perfect world and most yards have grade changes to prevent drainage issues.
-As a result, leaving yards and driveways with slopes.
+As a result, leaving yards and driveways with slopes to contend with.

 So what if the only location you have for a gate is on a slope?
 Can it be done?
 How will it look?
 Will it operate correctly?
 These are all valid questions that we will address in this article about gates on a slope.